wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-guide-send-an-sms-with-python-fastapi-and-vonage.md

 % python3 -m venv venv
 ```

-To verify this new virtual environment was created you should see one called “venv”, so you type:
+To verify this new virtual environment was created, you check to see if one called **venv** is in your new directory, so you type:

 ```shell
 % ls